aiven/devportal/CONTRIBUTING.rst

 Pro Platform feature note template
 '''''''''''''''''''''''''''''''''''

-For features that are only available on the Pro Platform, add the following admonition directly under the article title:
+For features that are only available to customers that have Pro Platform enabled, add the following admonition directly under the article title:

 .. code::